nobl/ioBroker.senec/README.md

 ### 2.0.0 (maett81, NoBl)
 * Updated to use new SENEC API via mein-senec.de - Thanks to @maett81
 * Some code and dependency housekeeping

-### 1.6.17
-* License update

-### 1.6.16
-* Moved Dashboard to ApiV2.
-This invalidates existing datapoints under /Dashboard/ and introduces "Dashboard/currently" and "Dashboard/today" due to changes in the API.

-### 1.6.15
-* Maintenance update (dependencies, ...)

-### 1.6.14
-* Bugfix (values were way off)

-### 1.6.13 (NoBl)
-* Removed Support for node 16
-* Added more translations
-* Code cleanup

-### 1.6.12 (NoBl)
-* Updated license

-### 1.6.11 (NoBl)
-* Moving from Senec App API 3.12.0 to 4.3.3 (thanks to oakdesign@github for providing the new API!)
-* This WILL invalidate all current API datapoints in the Statistik branch.
-Easiest solution to this: Delete the Statistik branch.
-* Remember to force a rebuild of historic data in adapter settings!

-### 1.6.10 (NoBl)
-* Bugfix for AllTimeHistory (should work again)

-### 1.6.9 (NoBl)
-* Added switch in config to enable active control of appliance (you will need activate this, if you want to control the appliance via the adapter)
-* Improved handling of forced loading (please report if we need more appliance-states covered by this)
-* Minor improvements and bugfixes

 ### [Former Updates](CHANGELOG_old.md)